AR2F/FCC_personalPractices/README.md

 # Hello web surfer!
-These are my practices to learn programming with a focus on web development.
+These are my practices to learn programming with a focus on web development